Trolleybuses in Seattle: Garages

 Seattle's trolleybus fleet is operated out of Atlantic Base in SoDo, one of seven bus garages (known locally as bases) owned by the agency.
 Atlantic Base was completed in early 1941 and was built specifically to house and maintain trolleybuses.

 The system originally had two garages, called "stations" by Seattle Transit.
 Jefferson Station, a former streetcar barn built in 1910 or 1907 and located in Seattle's Central District, opened for trolleybuses in 1940.
 Atlantic Station, at the same location as today's Atlantic Base, opened in 1941.
-Following service reductions in 1963 and 1970, Jefferson garage was closed in July 1970, except for use by overhead line maintenance crews and for vehicle storage.
-All trolleybuses were then operated out of Atlantic garage until 1974, when they moved to Jefferson Base.
+Following service reductions in 1963 and 1970, Jefferson Station was closed in July 1970, except for use by overhead line maintenance crews and for vehicle storage.
+After the formation of Metro Transit, all trolleybuses were operated out of Atlantic Base until 1974, when they moved to Jefferson Base.

 When the system reopened in 1979 after its almost-two-years shutdown for rebuilding, Jefferson Base remained Metro's sole trolleybus garage, but a move back to Atlantic was planned.
 In 1981–1982, the old maintenance building and wash building at Atlantic Base, which by this time had been renamed Central Base, were replaced by new buildings, and the entire facility was reequipped with overhead trolley wires, in preparation for its reactivation for trolleybuses.
 On June 5, 1982, it replaced Jefferson Base as the sole trolleybus garage.
 Jefferson Base was then decommissioned, and eventually it was razed to make way for athletic fields for nearby Seattle University.
 Central Base's name was later changed back to Atlantic.